viczommers/arc-kalshi-oracle/README.md

 For more details on how the first main contract (treasury) and second smart contract (oracle) works, see below.

 ---

+## Kalshi Oracle
+A FastAPI server polls the Kalshi prediction market API and determines the odds of the direction of EUR/USD FX rates.
+It records this on Arc through the **KalshiLinkOracle** smart contract.
+Based on the odds, it autonomously calculates the adjustment needed to rebalance the pool.

 ## Installation